It only does everything.

 , a smaller device

 with most of the same features and a relatively significant reduction in power needs.
 More importantly, this led to price drops all around, putting the PS3 within striking range of the Xbox 360.
-Since PS3s are still more technically advanced than Xbox 360s, and since Microsoft discontinued its midprice 360 model in the meantime, the fortunes of the PS3 have improved (as in, more
+Since PS3s are still more technologically advanced than Xbox 360s, and since Microsoft discontinued its midprice 360 model in the meantime, the fortunes of the PS3 have improved (as in, more

 releases).
 If 3D TV catches on, that might help, since Sony introduced 3D support with the 3.50 update and recent games like Gran Turismo 5